 There is no known quote from Washington in any of his writings or papers that reflected this sentiment.
 Learn about Washington and religion.

 There is no evidence that Washington made this reference.
-Learn about the Battle of Yorktown.

 The quote is actually from U.S. Senator William Edgar Borah, writing in The Reader's Digest, Vol. 8, Issue 2 (1929), 776.